zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/board.rst

   Please refer to the section `About time in native_posix`_ for more information.

+**UART**
+  An optional UART driver can be compiled with native_posix.
+  For more information refer to the section `UART`_.

+**Console driver**:
+  A console driver is provided which by default is configured to:

+  - Redirect any :c:func:`printk` write to the native host application's ``stdout``.

+  - Feed any input from the native application ``stdin`` to a possible running legacy shell.
+For more information refer to the section `Legacy shell support`_.

 **Real time clock**
   The real time clock model provides a model of a constantly powered clock.